mfem/web/src/index.md

 / [Mesh Formats](http://glvis.org/mesh-formats/)
 **

-New users should start by examining the the [example codes](examples.md).
+New users should start by examining the [example codes](examples.md).

-We also recommend using GLVis for visualization, see its [documentation](http://glvis.org).
+We also recommend using [GLVis](http://glvis.org) for visualization.

 ## Contact